Normal retirement age

 A lump sum amounting to the lower of: i. what would have been the death-in-service benefit payable if you had died on the day before leaving active membership and ii. the transfer value of your benefit on the day you left active membership (less the cost of providing the spouse’s pension).

 Your spouse/civil partner will receive a pension of two-thirds of your deferred pension revalued to date of death.
 If your spouse/civil partner is more than 10 years younger than you, there is a reduction of 2.5% for every year above 10.
+There may be scope for a pension to be payable even if there is no spouse/civil partner.

 You may exchange some pension for tax-free cash within statutory limits.